Noapteacade/xml-search-engine/README.md

 - Index stores only TF vectors; IDF is computed at search time (suitable for small to medium document sets)
 - Currently tuned for OpenGL documentation, but can be extended to arbitrary XML document collections
+- If no index file is provided, the search results may include multiple matches with different scores but identical documents (same path).

 ---